TheScienceMuseum/heritage-connector/docs/record_linkage.rst

 The :py:meth:`heritageconnector.disambiguation` module lets you train a classic machine learning classifier to predict connections between a record in the Heritage Connector graph, *a*, and a record in Wikidata, *b*, where *a* and *b* refer to the same real-world entity.
 These connections can then be loaded into the HC graph as :code:`a-owl:sameAs-b` triples.

-The classifier is built to run separately for each value of :code:`skos:hasTopConcept` (e.g. 'person', 'object).
+The classifier is designed to run separately for each value of :code:`skos:hasTopConcept` (e.g. 'person', 'object'; see :ref:`data-model`).
 It's also specifically designed for scenarios where:

 * there is *limited metadata*, both in the source database and on candidate Wikidata records to be connected; and
 * there is *limited training data*: a small number of existing (or created) :code:`owl:sameAs` links to Wikidata in the source database.